-1. Through a combination of in-person presentations and prerecorded content, students are given information about the voting process, provided overviews of the political platforms by local party representatives, and hear from elected officials on how being involved in local politics impacts and benefits the community.

-2. Election brochures and handouts provided to the students include the "Placer County Voter's Guide" (for new registered voters), website addresses and contact information for the qualified political parties, and a handout that summarizes the different political party platforms.

-3. The Placer County "Student Poll Worker Program", established under California Elections Code § 12302 and implemented as a part of the High School Outreach Program in 1999, has allowed thousands of students throughout Placer County to observe and participate in elections as polling place volunteers.
+- 1. Through a combination of in-person presentations and prerecorded content, students are given information about the voting process, provided overviews of the political platforms by local party representatives, and hear from elected officials on how being involved in local politics impacts and benefits the community. - 2.
+Election brochures and handouts provided to the students include the "Placer County Voter's Guide" (for new registered voters), website addresses and contact information for the qualified political parties, and a handout that summarizes the different political party platforms. - 3.
+The Placer County "Student Poll Worker Program", established under California Elections Code § 12302 and implemented as a part of the High School Outreach Program in 1999, has allowed thousands of students throughout Placer County to observe and participate in elections as polling place volunteers. - i.

-i.
 Student poll workers attend training to learn the various activities and support services provided to county residents visiting a vote center, then apply that knowledge as vote center volunteers throughout the voting period and on Election Day.

-D. Placer County has utilized several county high schools and Sierra College as polling places with ballot drop-off availability in previous county elections.
+- D. Placer County has utilized several county high schools and Sierra College as polling places with ballot drop-off availability in previous county elections.
 We intend to continue this practice as we transition to a vote center model.
-(See Attachments A and B to see educational institutions currently selected as vote center and drop box locations.)

-E. In partnership with county jails, Placer County implemented the Placer County Inmate Voting Program to ensure all eligible residents who wish to participate in an election have the materials and resources necessary to do so.
-This previously established program also meets the requirements of Proposition 17, which passed in 2020.

-1. Approximately six weeks prior to an election, a voter outreach letter is sent to the compliance officer of each county jail that outlines the following:
+(See Attachments A and B to see educational institutions currently selected as vote center and drop box locations.) - E. In partnership with county jails, Placer County implemented the Placer County Inmate Voting Program to ensure all eligible residents who wish to participate in an election have the materials and resources necessary to do so.
+This previously established program also meets the requirements of Proposition 17, which passed in 2020. - 1.
+Approximately six weeks prior to an election, a voter outreach letter is sent to the compliance officer of each county jail that outlines the following: - i.

-- i.
 Voter registration process and deadlines - ii.
 Ballot application process and deadlines - iii.
-Election Day voting process via courier delivery

-2. Enclosed with the letter are voter registration cards, vote-by-mail ballot applications and other informational election materials like the voter information guide.

-3. Election staff collaborate with compliance officers up to, and including, Election Day to help facilitate program participation, including ballot delivery and retrieval.

-F. The Placer County Elections Office offers mobile election services, including registration and ballot delivery and collection, for those eligible voters who are receiving treatment at a hospital or residing in a senior living community or rehabilitation center and unable to access the Placer County Elections Office and/or its online resources on Election Day.

-1. Approximately one week before an election, the Elections Office conducts outreach to county hospitals and other healthcare facilities to ascertain if need of these services is anticipated, and to provide the administration of these facilities with details of filing a request (contact information, etc.).

-2. On Election Day, any requests for deliveries and/or pickups are facilitated by Placer County Election Officers.

-G. Placer County offers voters ballot-tracking services through BallotTrax, a contracted vendor of the California Secretary of State.
+Election Day voting process via courier delivery - 2.
+Enclosed with the letter are voter registration cards, vote-by-mail ballot applications and other informational election materials like the voter information guide. - 3.
+Election staff collaborate with compliance officers up to, and including, Election Day to help facilitate program participation, including ballot delivery and retrieval. - F. The Placer County Elections Office offers mobile election services, including registration and ballot delivery and collection, for those eligible voters who are receiving treatment at a hospital or residing in a senior living community or rehabilitation center and unable to access the Placer County Elections Office and/or its online resources on Election Day. - 1.
+Approximately one week before an election, the Elections Office conducts outreach to county hospitals and other healthcare facilities to ascertain if need of these services is anticipated, and to provide the administration of these facilities with details of filing a request (contact information, etc.). - 2.
+On Election Day, any requests for deliveries and/or pickups are facilitated by Placer County Election Officers. - G. Placer County offers voters ballot-tracking services through BallotTrax, a contracted vendor of the California Secretary of State.
 Voters can track the status of their voted vote-by-mail ballot throughout the mailing, delivery and processing process.
 For voters who are interested in tracking the whereabouts and processing of their ballot, they may sign up at WheresMyBallot.sos.ca.gov.
 This information is included on our website, in our voter information guides, postcards, and vote-by-mail packets.

-If a voter does not have access to this online system, they may contact the Placer County Elections Office by email (election@placer.ca.gov) or by phone (530-886-5650 or our accessible toll-free number, 1-800-824-8683) to request a member of elections staff look up the status of their ballot.